omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - not necessary anyway

 ## Functionality to add:
+- allow edit schedule page to remove multiple dates and add multiple dates
+  - to remove multiple dates ask if this workout date is repeated and tell them to input frequency as if they were scheduling it.
+    - then remove each date on that frequency.
 - if a user clicks to be a gym owner or coach, let them select what gender their default workouts will be
 - create profanity filter for creating workouts but not results
   - just like movement tags, create function to search for words in workout_text or scaling description